primait/redact_ex/README.md

 ## Usage

-See [RedactEx](./lib/redact_ex.ex) for general information about this library and its intended use See [RedactEx.Redacter](./lib/redact_ex/redacter.ex) for generating fast redacters for strings See [RedactEx.Redactable](./lib/redact_ex/redactable.ex) protocol for deriving redactable structs
+See [RedactEx](./lib/redact_ex.ex) for general information about this library and its intended use See [RedactEx.Redactor](./lib/redact_ex/redactor.ex) for generating fast redactors for strings See [RedactEx.Redactable](./lib/redact_ex/redactable.ex) protocol for deriving redactable structs

 ## Contributing